About Allergies

 Sinus Infections

 Sinus infections or sinusitis is an infection of the hollow cavities around the cheekbones and behind the eyes and nose.
 Symptoms include congestion, postnasal drip, cough, discolored nasal discharge, pressure or pain in the face or in the teeth (upper teeth), bad breath, and headache.
 Patients can, but rarely do have a fever.
 Often a sinus infection can occur after the common cold.
+If you have repeated sinus infections (more than 2-3 sinus infections per year) you may have allergies.
+Allergies cause swelling of the nasal and sinus passages and make you trap bacteria easier and cause an infection.

 There are other causes of sinusitis such as polyps or other anatomical blockages.
 Lastly, you can have problems with the immune system (Immune Deficiency).
 If you are having recurring sinus infections, we can determine if you have allergies, a blockage or an immune deficiency.